 You’ve backed up and prepared your hard drive, and you’re holding the beta CD in your hand.
 It’s time to install.

-Insert the CD and restart while holding down the C key.
+Start with C Insert the CD and restart while holding down the C key.
 Your Mac will restart from the CD, and the installer will run automatically.
 (The spinning, colored CD cursor indicates that OS X is loading.)

-When the installer prompts you, choose a destination hard drive or volume for OS X. You’ll have the option of reformatting the OS X disk in the Mac OS Extended (HFS+) or the Unix File System (UFS) format.
+Pick a Drive When the installer prompts you, choose a destination hard drive or volume for OS X. You’ll have the option of reformatting the OS X disk in the Mac OS Extended (HFS+) or the Unix File System (UFS) format.
 Although the beta works with either one, only Mac OS Extended drives show up on a Mac OS 9 desktop, so that’s the best option for most users.
 (If you’re installing OS X on the same volume as OS 9, don’t reformat; if you do, you’ll have to restore all your current files and folders.)
 When the installation finishes, the installer restarts your Mac.

 Step on the Trail